Skip to content

 Create application

-After reading the Create Docker Applications article, you will have enough knowledge to directly configure the application by using the Multinode Wrapper script provided by Plexus.
+After reading Create a Docker application, you can configure the application using the multinode variables provided by Plexus (described above).

 torchrun --nnodes=$PLEXUS_NUM_NODES --nproc_per_node=$PLEXUS_NUM_GPUS --master_addr $MASTER_ADDR --master_port $MASTER_PORT script.py